 4. Discoveries by the English.-In the meantime the English had made their first appearance on the Australian coast in 1688, when the north-westerly shores were visited by William Dampier, as supercargo of the Cygnet, a trading vessel whose crew had turned buccaneers.
-In describing the country, Dampier stated that he was certain that it joined neither Asia, Africa nor America.
 In 1699 he again visited Australia, in command of H.M.S.
 Roebuck, and on his return to England published an account in which a description is given of trees, flowers, birds and reptiles observed, and of encounters with natives.

-It was a question at the end of the seventeenth century whether Tasmania and New Zealand were parts of Australia, or whether they were separated from it, but themselves formed part of a great Antarctic Continent.
-Lieutenant James Cook's first voyage, though primarily undertaken for the purpose of observing the transit of Venus from Otaheite, had also for its objective to ascertain whether the unexplored part of the southern hemisphere was only an immense mass of water or contained another continent.
+At the end of the seventeenth century it was a question whether Tasmania and New Zealand were parts of Australia, or whether they were separated from it, but themselves formed part of a great Antarctic Continent.
+Lieutenant James Cook's first voyage, though primarily undertaken for the purpose of observing the transit of Venus from Tahiti, had also for its objective to ascertain whether the unexplored part of the southern hemisphere was only an immense mass of water or contained another continent.
 In command of H.M.S.
-Endeavour, a barque of 370 tons burden, carrying about 85 persons, and accompanied by Sir Joseph Banks, Dr. Solander the naturalist, Green the astronomer, draughtsmen and servants, Cook, after observing the transit of Venus at Otaheite, turned towards New Zealand, sighting that land on 7th October, 1769 in the neighbourhood of Poverty Bay.
-Circumnavigating the North and South Islands, he proved that New Zealand was connected neither with the supposed Antarctic Continent nor with Australia, and took formal possession thereof in the name of the British Crown.
+Endeavour, a barque of 370 tons burden, carrying about 85 persons, and accompanied by Sir Joseph Banks, Dr. Solander the naturalist, Green the astronomer, draughtsmen and servants, Cook, after observing the transit of Venus at Tahiti, turned towards New Zealand, sighting that land on 7th October, 1769 in the neighbourhood of Poverty Bay.
+Circumnavigating the North and South Islands. he proved that New Zealand was connected neither with the supposed Antarctic Continent nor with Australia, and took formal possession thereof in the name of the British Crown.
 On 20th April, 1770, at 6 a.m., Cook sighted the Australian mainland at a place he called Point Hicks, naming it after his first-lieutenant, who first saw it.
 Coasting northwards, Botany Bay was discovered on 29th April, 1770.
 The Endeavour dropped anchor and Cook landed on the same day.
 Cook sailed along the coast in a northerly direction for nearly 1,300 miles until 11th June, 1770, when the Endeavour was seriously damaged by striking a coral reef in the vicinity of Trinity Bay.
 Repairs occupied nearly two months, and the Endeavour then again set her course to the north, sailing through Torres Strait and anchoring in the Downs on 13th July, 1771.
 In 1772 Cook was put in command of the ships Resolution and Adventure, with a view to ascertaining whether a great southern continent existed.
 Having satisfied himself that, even if it did, it lay so far to the south as to be useless for trade and settlement, he returned to England in 1774.
 Cook's last voyage was undertaken in 1776, and he met his death on 14th February, 1779, by which date practically the whole coast of Australia had been explored.
-The only remaining discovery of importance was the existence of a channel between Taemania and Australia.
+The only remaining discovery of importance was the existence of a channel between Tasmania and Australia.
 This was made by Flinders and Bass in 1798.

-.§ 2.
-The Annexation of Australia.,
+§ 2.
+The Annexation of Australia.